The definitive guide to beer gardens in the Cotswolds

 Grab yourself front-row seats to a stunning view stretching across rolling Cotswold countryside, and over the rooftops of the pretty cottages of Stanton, at The Mount Inn.
 Perched on a hill overlooking the village, you're guaranteed stunning scenery from the pub garden while sipping on a pint of Donnington Brewery ale and sampling something tasty from the locally sourced menu.
 We particularly love the sound of The Mountmans; cold meats, homemade chutney, local cheeses, apple, grapes and a baguette, on a sunny day.

 Red Lion at Wainlode, near Norton

 Sitting alongside a glorious stretch of the River Severn, it isn't difficult to see why the Red Lion at Wainlode is a popular spot to enjoy an al fresco bite to eat.
 The idyllic location attracts people from all over making for a wonderful atmosphere with locals and visitors sitting side by side.
 The menu is brimming with delicious, hearty dishes making the most of local, seasonal produce - we love their pie and pint for a tenner deal every Wednesday.

 The Maytime Inn, Asthall

 After a long walk along the scenic walking routes of Asthall, rest your weary feet and soak in the pretty views in the charming beer garden at The Maytime Inn.
-On a warm day, nothing beats enjoying some local ale or refreshing cider, or perhaps even tucking into something from the a la carte menu in this scenic spot.
-You could even grab a selfie in the garden’s extra-large seat!
+On a warm day, nothing beats enjoying a pint of local ale or refreshing cider, or perhaps even tucking into something from the a la carte menu in this scenic spot.
+You could even grab a selfie in the garden's extra-large seat!